rive-app/rive-react-native/docs/rive-react-native-reference.md

 type: `(riveError: RNRiveError) => void`

 Callback function that is called when error is thrown.
-Allows manual handling of thrown errors that are described by `RnRiveErrorType`.
+Allows manual handling of thrown errors that are described by [`RNRiveError`](./types.md#RNRiveError).

-#####If not provided then default error screen is displayed in case of an error.
+#####If not provided then default React Native error screen is displayed in case of an error.

 ## Ref methods